enigma007-rgb/Java-REST-API/README.md

 ```

 -----------------------------------
-RUN these classes from main classes
+RUN these classes from MAIN class
 -----------------------------------